Candle Care

 Ensure the first burn melts evenly across the entire surface.

 - When lighting your candle for the first time, always allow the wax to melt across the entire surface and to the edges of the container.
-This can take 3-4 hours.
+This can take 3-4 hours for our large sized candles and 1 hour for our small sized candle.

 - First burning for a short period will create a "memory" in the wax and it will only burn that distance for the life of the candle and may tunnel down.